jordankaiser/documentation-drupal/chapter1/content-modeling/entities.md

 * Users.

 It's common to find entity variants come in pairs.
 For example the Block module provides configuration entities to define custom block types and content entities to provide the actual content of custom blocks.

+## Key Terms

+### Bundles

+Bundles is a generic noun used to describe containers for a sub-type of a particular entity.
+For example, nodes are a type of entity.
+The node entity has a bundle for each content type \(article, page, blog post, etc\).
+Taxonomy is another entity type, and each individual vocabulary has it's own bundle.
+Bundles provide an organizational abstraction layer that allows for differences in field definitions and configuration between entity sub-types.